 - sea salt for sprinkling

 - Make the honey mustard bbq sauce.
-Whisk together ¼ cup mayonnaise with 2 tbsp BBQ sauce, 1 tbsp honey, 1 tbsp dijon mustard, 1 tsp lemon juice, and a dash of Tabasco.
+Whisk together ¼ cup mayonnaise with 2 tablespoon BBQ sauce, 1 tablespoon honey, 1 tablespoon dijon mustard, 1 teaspoon lemon juice, and a dash of Tabasco.
 Season with salt and pepper and set aside.

 - Slice the dill pickles into ¼ inch thick slices.
 Pat dry the pickle slices with paper towels.
-Make the beer batter by mixing together ½ cup all-purpose flour with 2 tsp Cajun seasoning, 1 tsp garlic powder, 1 tsp onion powder, ¼ tsp black pepper, and ¾ cup beer.
+Make the beer batter by mixing together ½ cup all-purpose flour with 2 teaspoon Cajun seasoning, 1 teaspoon garlic powder, 1 teaspoon onion powder, ¼ teaspoon black pepper, and ¾ cup beer.

 - Heat frying oil to 375 degrees F.